tumf/mcp-text-editor/README.md

 ```

 Important Notes:
-1. Always get the current hash using get_text_file_contents before editing
+1. Always get the current hash and range_hash using get_text_file_contents before editing
 2. Patches are applied from bottom to top to handle line number shifts correctly
 3. Patches must not overlap within the same file
 4. Line numbers are 1-based
-5. If original content ends with newline, ensure patch content also ends with newline
+5. `end: null` can be used to append content to the end of file
 6. File encoding must match the encoding used in get_text_file_contents

 **Success Response:**